wolfmatt233/QuoteApp/README.md

 ## TO DO

+- Fix pagination numbers beyond threshold
 - More sharing options (social media)
-- User feedback modals/popups (SweetAlert)
 - Filter quotes by
   - New/old
   - Alphabetical: Book